Table of Contents

 Article 9 – Health and Safety

+Section 3.
 ASEs shall not be required to work in conditions that pose an imminent threat to health and safety.
 All work by an ASE shall be performed in conformity with applicable safety standards.
-Should an ASE become aware of a condition he/she believes is unhealthy or dangerous, he/she shall immediately report the condition to a supervisor and/or the Environmental Health and Safety Department.
+Should an ASE become aware of a condition they believe is unhealthy or dangerous, they shall immediately report the condition to a supervisor and/or the Environmental Health and Safety Department.

-The University shall provide the Union with a position on the University-wide health and safety committee.
+Section 8.
+The University shall provide the Union with a position on the University- wide health and safety committee.
 The Union-Management Committee shall also be empowered to discuss health and safety issues.

 Article 10 – Holidays